These fall fantasy books will make you want to curl up in a cozy sweater with a hot drink.

 But is everything as it seems?

 The sassy cat is the best.
 Especially when Coraline tries to befriend the cat.
 And it responds with “We COULD be rare specimens of an exotic breed of dancing African elephants, but we’re not.
-At least, I’M not.
+At least, I’m not.

 4. Cemetary Boys by Aiden Thomas